Plov94/td-booking/readme.txt

 == Frequently Asked Questions ==

-= Do I need the TD Technicians plugin? =
+= Do I need the TD Staff plugin? =

-Yes, TD Technicians is a required dependency.
+Yes, TD Staff is a required dependency.
 TD Booking uses it for staff management and assignment functionality.

 = Can I integrate with my existing calendar? =